RedHat-Middleware-Workshops/amq7-broker-workshop/README.md

 ===

 ### Introduction
-Red Hat JBoss AMQ 7 provides fast, lightweight, and secure messaging for Internet-scale applications.
+Red Hat AMQ 7 provides fast, lightweight, and secure messaging for Internet-scale applications.
 AMQ 7 components use industry-standard message protocols and support a wide range of programming languages and operating environments.
 AMQ 7 gives you the strong foundation you need to build modern distributed applications.

-This workshop introduces participants to JBoss AMQ 7 through a presentation and hands-on lab format.
+This workshop introduces participants to AMQ 7 through a presentation and hands-on lab format.
 This workshop is intended to be completed in a half-day (4hrs) session.

 ### Agenda
 The proposed agenda should look like the following.
-* Red Hat JBoss AMQ 7 Overview
+* Red Hat AMQ 7 Overview
   * Technical Overview of the AMQ 7 Broker
 * Getting Started
   * Installing and running the AMQ 7 Broker